dotnet/android/Documentation/guides/BuildProcess.md

 -   **AndroidApkDigestAlgorithm** &ndash; A string value which specifies the digest algorithm to use with `jarsigner -digestalg`.

-    The default value is `SHA1` for APKs and `SHA-256` for App Bundles.
+    The default value is `SHA-256`, which was `SHA1` in previous versions of Xamarin.Android.

     Added in Xamarin.Android 9.4.